-"To the extent that sexual topics are being injected into the education of - or marketed towards - children, the governance of the said to t marketed towards -children, the gover-nor is standing up and pushing back," he said.
-Verdugo believes DeSantis' agenda is a recipe for electoral success, saying it will appeal to suburban female voters who fled the GOP because they didn't like farmer President Donald Trump.
-LGBTQ advocates say it's a cynical strategy.
+"To the extent that sexual topics are being injected into the education of - or marketed towards - children, the governance of the said the governal content of the content of the said to t marketed towards -children, the gover-nor is standing up and pushing back," he strategy.

+said.

+Verdugo believes DeSantis' agenda is

+a recipe for electoral euccese, saying it

+will appeal to suburban female voters

+who fled the GOP because they didn't

+like farmer President Donald Trump.

+LGBTQ advocates say it's a cynical

+stratego.